OmidS/set-up-tensorflow-for-cpu-and-gpu/README.md

 I hope this works after 10 steps (10!).

 ## Step 12.
 Take a moment to digest how it was easier to set up tensorflow for CPU
-To set up tensorflow on your CPU and virtual environment you only need these steps (make sure to create different virtual environments for CPU and GPU version if you would like to test both):
+To set up tensorflow on your CPU and virtual environment, you only need the following steps (make sure to create different virtual environments for CPU and GPU version if you would like to test both):
 * Step 1
 * Step 9
 * Step 10